Defining Data in Configs

 28}

-In this example, our top level object is of type Map, which contains two keys shopping-list and appointments.
+In this example, the config is of type Map, which contains two keys shopping-list and appointments.
 The value of both keys are of type List, where each item in each list contains a Map.

 Some data-serialization languages support alternative syntax for representing the same thing, for example in YAML you can represent maps and lists using curly braces {} and square brackets [] respectively, where objects are separated by commas , instead.
 This can be useful for when you don’t necessarily want to separate objects by lines and indentation: